spryker/spryker-docs/docs/scu/dev/spryker-ci.md

 ## CI pipeline

-Spryker CI is shipped with an Upgrader tool pipeline per project.
-During the pipeline, updates from Sprykes SCOS Release will be applied to your repository.
+Spryker CI ships with an Upgrader tool pipeline per project.
+During the pipeline, updates from Spryker's SCOS Release will be applied to your repository.

 {% info_block infoBox "Access" %}
 Access to Spryker CI will be provided to you during the onboarding process.